 PATH Foundation’s Response

-- In the wake of COVID-19, the PATH Foundation and our surround community have been faced with finding solutions to ever-evolving problems.
+- In the wake of COVID-19, the PATH Foundation and our surrounding community have been faced with finding solutions to ever-evolving problems.
 With the health and wellbeing of our residents at stake, we’re collaborating with partner organizations to help ease the burdens our community is facing.
 This page will be updated as we learn more information and ways to help.